RobotH0rm/Python-Downloader/README.md

 You can see more about PyTube, here: [PyTube site](https://pytube.io/en/latest/)

 ### 2- Configuration:
-Before you downloaded the files, and PyTube, configure where you want to download the files.
+After you downloaded the files, and PyTube, configure where you want to download the files.

 > _Example:_